dykarohora/kizamu/README.md

-# Kizamu
+# kizamu

-Kizamu is a flashcard web application that supports efficient learning through spaced repetition.
+'kizamu' is a flashcard web application that supports efficient learning through spaced repetition.
 The application allows users to create, manage, and study flashcards with a focus on optimizing the learning process using the SM-2 algorithm.

 ## Overview